CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

   also be output when loading the plugins.

-- Accessing helper functions in `korp.py` via `korppluginlib.app_globals` is somewhat cumbersome.
+- Accessing helper functions in `korp.py` via `korp.pluginlib.app_globals` is somewhat cumbersome.
 It could be simplified by moving the helper functions to a separate library module that could be imported by plugins.